by Collyn Rivers

 Caravan Tow Ball Weight

 For safe towing, a caravan must be tow ball heavy.
 Unless a caravan is tow ball heavy, it is potentially unstable.
 It is likely to sway.
-In extreme circumstances that sway escalates and the caravan and tow vehicle jack-knifes.
-This article shows the caravan tow ball weight your rig needs.
-And why you need to have adequate caravan tow ball weight truly matters.
+If swaying escalates, the caravan and tow vehicle may jack-knife.
+This article shows why having adequate caravan tow ball weight really does matter.
+It shows to assess the caravan tow ball weight your rig must-have.
+The required tow ball weight is related to the length and weight of a caravan.
+The longer and heavier it is, the higher the tow ball weight required.

 Use tow ball scales to check a range of loading configurations

 While tow ball weight is essential, vehicle makers continue to decrease that allowed.
 In 2015, many reduced it from 350 kg (770 lb) to 250 kg (550 lb).
 The caravan industry ‘rethought its position’.
 It virtually overnight advised that lower tow ball weight, but few vendors indicated how to do this safely.

 While better done at the design stage, you can reduce that weight by relocating and centralising heavy items (such as batteries) as close as possible over the axles.
 Doing so increases stability due to reducing yaw, or retains the existing stability at a lower tow ball weight.
 Recommended tow ball weights are only valid if the caravan is correctly loaded fore/aft of the axle/s.
 Never have anything heavy at the front, nor (especially) at the rear of the caravan.

 Tow Ball Weight and Safe Speed